April 2022

 Cullen harbour was a lively place, much more people active here than in Findochty and Port Knockie.

-There were many collectors shops in Cullen.
-Walking up a hill, I found this guy, they create stuff such as this to disturb our minds.
-They cultured our people to enjoy being placed beside themselves, so they would be dislodged enough to appreciate it, art is merely seen from a sense of perspective, right?
+There were numerous collectors' shops in Cullen.
+As I climbed a hill, I encountered this individual.
+They generate items such as this to occupy our thoughts.
+They acculturated our people to appreciate being placed beside themselves in order to dislodge them enough to appreciate it.
+Art is merely perceived from a perspective, correct?

-I visited a local supermarket and purchased some tinned Mackrell in tomato sauce, this small fish is full of protein and read to eat from an opened tin.
-On my way out I entered a café to purchase a bacon roll, I've started eating some meat again (pig) hoping to avoid the next B12 injection in May.
-After some walking (up a huge hill and another mile to a parking lay-by) I hitched a lift out of Cullen and into a coastal town, Banff.
-The driver took me to a place on the beach where he said I would be safe to pitch for the night.
-This turned out not to be so, by a car park, beside the beach, was a seated old man who offered me money for sexual favours.
-This clearly was not a safe place to pitch my tent, the walk back to the road to hitchhike again was lengthy.
-After another lift I arrived in Huntly early / late evening and decided to visit the castle, ancestral home of Clan Gordon.
-A group of kids wearing gothic clothing were 100 yards (91.44 m) ahead of me, behind came a family who took the effort to get themselves into the castle grounds first, whilst I stood back and took some pictures.
+I visited a nearby supermarket and purchased tinned Mackrell in tomato sauce.
+This small fish is nutritious and can be consumed from an opened tin.
+I visited a café on my way out to purchase a bacon roll.
+I have resumed consuming meat (pig) in an effort to prevent my upcoming B12 injection in May.
+After a mile of walking up a steep hill and another mile to a parking lot, I took a lift from Cullen to Banff, a seaside town.
+The driver directed me to a location on the beach where he assured me that it would be safe to pitch my tent for the night.
+I was approached by a seated elderly man who offered me money in exchange for sexual favors in a car park adjacent to the beach.
+It was evident that this was not a secure location.
+The walk back to the road to hitchhike again was long.
+After another ride, I got to Huntly early or late that evening.
+I chose to visit the castle, Clan Gordon's ancestral home, after arriving in Huntly early or late in the evening.
+There was a group of kids dressed in gothic clothes 100 yards (91.44 m) ahead of me.
+Behind them was a family who worked hard to get into the castle grounds before me, while I waited and took pictures.

-She told me she and her husband were working so many hours they were forgetting when they were sleeping.
-She also told of living in a caravan with seven dogs!
-Few people when they see the newborn lambs know how hard farm life is around here, she explained.
-She showed me a small wild park where I could camp, but the water table was too high.
-After being dropped off, I waited till dark to pitch up my tent, choosing a field that overlooked the village.
+I was told that she and her husband worked so many hours that they forgot when they were sleeping.
+She also described having seven dogs and living in a caravan!
+She elaborated that few individuals are aware of the hardships of farm life in the area when they observe the newborn lambs.
+I was shown a small wild park where I could camp, but the water table was too high.
+After I was dropped off, I picked a field with a view of the village and waited until nightfall to set up my tent.

 16th

-Further eastwards along the beach I rested on a bench by a moment that appeared to be built to honour Atlantis, I asked locals walking their dogs, but nobody appeared to know anything about it.
+I sat down on a bench by a moment that looked like it was built to honour Atlantis as I walked east along the beach.
+I asked people walking their dogs about it, but no one seemed to know anything about it.

-I walked through and out of Wick, past a football game, hitching a lift from a University Professor (accountancy).
-She took me all the way to Inverness, dropping me off at a roundabout, where I hitched two more lifts (via Elgin) arriving in a coastal town named Buckie just before sunset.
+I hitched a ride from a University Professor (accountancy) and walked through and out of Wick, passing a football game.
+I got dropped off at a roundabout on the way to Inverness, where I caught two more rides (via Elgin) and got to a coastal town called Buckie just before sunset.